ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/01-Train-Custom-Model.md

 Training may take several minutes depending on the quantity, size and complexity of your training documents.
 When you start a training request, you receive an identifier that can be used to check the status of the operation and retrieve the results when complete.
 The result of the training operation is a `Model`.

-The `FormRecognizerClient` will asynchronously poll for the latest training status.

 ```csharp
 var trainingOperation = await client.StartTrainingAsync(trainingRequest);
 Console.WriteLine($"Created model with id {trainingOperation.Id}");